jasperanders/Bachelorthesis/Thesis/md/thesis.md

 # Conclusion

 At the start of this thesis we argued that the advantages of e-exams can only be leveraged if all requirements for a sound assessment tool are met.
 We gave intuition on which design principles allow us to create such an e-exam.
-As a major aspect of e-exams we put forth the idea of partial open book exams, making use of per question time constraints.
+As a major aspect of e-exams we put forth the idea of partial open-book exams, making use of per question time constraints.
 Besides, we stressed the importance of offline capabilities as a way of protecting against contestation and assessed how e-exams can act against cheating.

 Further we evaluated these design principles on a multitude of software products.
 None of these products achieved to meet all the requirements.
 Some of the major shortcomings were lack of the above mentioned time restrictions, missing offline capabilities and no way of contiguously checking a students identity.
 The lack of a suitable examination tool has motivated the development process of a software artifact that implements all the discussed design principles.
 This thesis provides a prototype of that software artifact.
 It enforces time restrictions and has offline capabilities, in that way addressing the main shortcomings of the other, market ready software solutions.